Topic: Blessed. Category: Love of God>

 Deuteronomy 23:5 Nevertheless the Lord your God would not listen to Balaam, but the Lord your God turned the curse into a blessing for you, because the Lord your God loves you.

-God so loves that He turns curses into blessings.
+God so loves that He gave a promise.

-To fulfil God’s purpose, He used the spiritual seer Balaam.
-Ironically he was spiritually blind to God’s work and could not see the Angel of Lord even when the Angel of the Lord appeared right in front of him.
-Yet God opened Balaam’s spiritual eyes through the eyes of a donkey.
-A dumb animal that not only saw the Angel of the Lord, but spoke and testified of Him!
+To fulfil God’s purpose, God used the spiritual seer Balaam, who was actually spiritually blind to God’s work and could not see the Angel of Lord even when the Angel of the Lord was right in front of him!

 seeing the unseen